Open Research Data

 Consistency

-- Commit messages following Conventional Commits enforced via husky
+- Commit messages following Conventional Commits enforced via prek

 - Versioning following Semantic Versioning